Central Myanmar, Myanmar: What to pack, what to wear, and when to go [2023]

 February

-If you visit Central Myanmar during February, you are likely to see that it is extremely hot and very dry with almost no rain.
-Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the low 60s F (mid 10s C).
+If you are traveling to Central Myanmar in February, you will notice that it can be sweltering and very dry with almost no rain.
+Daytime temperatures are in the high 80s F (low 30s C).

 What to wear/what to pack: